 Not only is matcha anything super trendy right now, but it’s a staple for a healthier heart.
 Thanks to its polyphenol and catechin antioxidants, higher intakes of green tea has been associated with significantly lower levels of LDL and total cholesterol.
 If you’re not into replacing your morning joe with tea, you can also mix matcha powder into oatmeal, smoothies, or desserts!

-Bottom Line on Heart Healthy Foods
+Bottom Line on the Best Foods for Heart Health

 There’s nothing magic about keeping your heart healthy – it’s really all about getting lots of fibre rich whole grains, colourful veggies, lean (often plant based) proteins and healthy fats.
 Hopefully this post gave you a bit of inspiration that you can make real meaningful changes without needing to give up your favourite meals.